-- 1. Implanted Defects where a pre-existing defect is attached to the testpiece.
-The attachment usually takes the form of a weld in a machined recess.
-The technique has the benefits that there is flexibility in the type of defect that can be included and that the insert can be carefully accessed prior to insertion.
-The main disadvantages are that the insertion process may produce artefacts which either give away the implants position or make the inspection response unrealistic in some way.
-An example of this latter affect is implants into austenitic weld where the implant material will not form a continuous part of the weld and the attachment welds may significantly influence the performance of the inspection being qualified in an unknown manner. - 2.
-Weld doping or weld modification where for instance crack prone material is added to weld to promote localised weld cracking.
+- 2. Weld doping or weld modification where for instance crack prone material is added to the weld to promote localised weld cracking.
 Other examples include introduction of porosity or slag.
 The main advantage over the previous process is that there are no insert attachment welds.
-Main disadvantages are that the final size of the defects and their character would need to be confirmed by supplementary inspection.
+The main disadvantages are that the final size of the defects and their character would need to be confirmed by supplementary inspection.
 This means that there is a risk of comparing one inspection method with another rather than comparing one inspection against known flaw parameters.
-Another disadvantage is that the doping process can influence the material properties of the weld in the immediate vicinity of the defect potentially affecting the inspection in an unpredictable manner. - 3.
-Machined Defects where a defect can consist of a cut or machined void.
-Electro Discharge Machining (EDM) is perhaps the most relied upon technology in this area where an shaped electrode is used to erode the testpiece.
+Another disadvantage is that the doping process can influence the material properties of the weld in the immediate vicinity of the defect, potentially affecting the inspection in an unpredictable manner. - 3.
+Machined defects where a defect can consist of a cut or machined void.
+Electro discharge machining (EDM) is perhaps the most relied upon technology in this area where a shaped electrode is used to erode the testpiece.
 The process is most suitable for production of surface defects, although it is possible to use in combination with welding to produce buried defects.
-The main advantages of this method is that it tends to be relatively inexpensive, the resulting defect parameters are known to fairly tight tolerances at fabrication and the parent material is left largely unmodified apart from the presence of the machined slot.
+The main advantages of this method are that it tends to be relatively inexpensive, the resulting defect parameters are known to fairly tight tolerances at fabrication and the parent material is left largely unmodified apart from the presence of the machined slot.
 Disadvantages are that it is difficult or impossible to produce any of the characteristic roughness expected from plant defects and that using standard implantation techniques, the tip radius is likely to be large compared to many crack species. - 4.
-Grown Defects where cracking is initiated and propagated into testpieces in much the same way as would occur in plant, simply accelerated to make fabrication times practical.
+Grown defects where cracking is initiated and propagated into testpieces in much the same way as would occur in plant, simply accelerated to make fabrication times practical.
 The main processes used for this class of defect are fatigue, thermal fatigue and stress corrosion cracking.
 There are limitations associated with each growth method, but this option has the advantages of realism and avoidance of attachment welds.
 The main disadvantage aside from restrictions in the implant process is likely to be reliance upon a supplementary inspection to confirm critical flaw parameters.
-In the schemes already discussed, this limitation can be minimized by using the defects in parametric specimens and then destructive examining so or all of the specimens once the qualification process is complete.
+In the schemes already discussed, this limitation can be minimised by using the defects in parametric specimens and then destructively examining some or all of the specimens once the qualification process is complete.